-- Message or warning is present. - Press the SET button when the menu is closed. - Press the UP or DOWN button until Info is marked.
+- Message or warning is present. - Press SET button when the menu is closed. - Press the UP or DOWN button until Info is marked.
 Press the SET button to open the menu. - Press the UP or DOWN button until Warning is marked.
 Press the SET button to open the menu. - Use the UP or DOWN button to navigate through the warnings.

-In the Warning menu, all warnings that have occurred are displayed and stored.
+All the warnings that have occurred are displayed and stored in the $\boldsymbol{Warning}$ menu.